dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 ### The Pros:
 * Similar to linear regerssion, logistic regression is a relatively easy model to implement and interpret.
-* It can be extended to handle multiple-class classification using OvO and OvA strategies.
+* It can be extended to handle multi-class classification using OvO and OvA strategies.
 * Performs well on simple datasets that are clearly seperated.
 * Makes no assumptions about the underlying distributions of the classes.